Data privacy statement

 When using such general data and information, Micro-Epsilon does not draw any conclusions concerning the person concerned.
 Rather, such information is needed in order to deliver the content of our website correctly, optimise the content of our website, as well as the advertising for it, guarantee the ongoing functionality of our IT systems and the technology of our website, and provide law enforcement agencies with the information necessary for prosecution in the event of a cyber-attack.
 Such data and information gathered anonymously is therefore evaluated by Micro-Epsilon on the one hand statistically, and also with the aim of increasing data privacy and data security at our company, in order to ultimately ensure an optimum level of protection for the personal data processed by us.
 The anonymous data of the server log files is stored separately from any personal data given by a person concerned.

 Based on statutory regulations, our company’s website contains details which make it possible to make fast contact with our company electronically, as well as enable direct communication with us, which likewise comprises a general e-mail address.
-Should a person concerned take up contact with the controller for the processing via a contact form, or in case of a trade fair/exhibition visit, the personal data transmitted by the person concerned will automatically be saved.
-Such personal data transmitted to the controller for the processing by a person concerned on a voluntary basis is saved for the purposes of processing the request or taking up contact with the person concerned.
+Should a person concerned take up contact with the controller for the processing via a contact form, or in case of a trade fair/exhibition visit, the personal data transmitted or provided by the person concerned will automatically be saved.
+Such personal data transmitted or provided to the controller for the processing by a person concerned on a voluntary basis is saved for the purposes of processing the request or taking up contact with the person concerned.
 Such personal data is not passed on to third parties, except for service providers commissioned by us as contract data processors according to art.
 28 GDPR, or to companies of the Micro-Epsilon group for further processing of contact requests.

 7 Routine deletion and blocking of personal data